-Women in Scientific and Environmental Professions Speaker Series
+Women in Scientific & Environmental Professions Speaker Series

 Adaptive Peaks/WiSE Professions Speaker Series

 Dr. Blandine Marie Ivette Nacoula, Assistant Prof, Univ.
 Ouga 1, Burkina Faso and current Fulbright Scholar at UC Davis

 Why do Elephants Attack Baobab (Adansonia digitata L.) in Protected Areas of Burkina Faso?
 Towards a Strategy for Species Conservation.